Research assistance

 • if permitted, edit, correct, and re-upload the work.

-Turnitin instructions for students (information is being prepared).
+Turnitin instructions for students (for written work).

 In the text similarity report, Turnitin provides the percentage of text similarity and highlights (colours) the parts of the text that match other sources, i.e. previously published works by the same author or other authors.
 Additionally, it provides links to the matched sources, as well as information about paraphrasing and inappropriate citation.